mikidep/SwiftAutomata/README.md

     let automaton = NFA<Int, Character>(initialState: 0, acceptingStates: [1, 4])
 Will give you an automaton that reads `Character`'s, uses `Int`'s to refer to its own states, starts in state `0` and accepts input if and only if there is a path in its graph ending in states `1` or `4` whose non-epsilon moves are sequentially given by the characters of the input.
 But I don't have to explain NFA's to you, do I?

-The methods `addMoveFromState(forSymbol:toState)` and `addEpsilonMoveFromState(toState:)` respectively add transitions with a given symbol of type `SymbolType` or ε-transitions from a given state to a given state.
+The method `addMoveFromState(forSymbol:toState)` adds a transition with a given symbol of type `SymbolType`, or an ε-transition if the symbol is `nil`, from a given state to a given state.
+You may also use the methods `addEpsilonMoveFromState(toState:)`, `addMove()` and `addMoves()` to add moves in whatever fashion you prefer. `addMove()` will take a 3-tuple composed by the applicable state, the symbol (which, again, can be `nil` to signify an ε-move) and the target state; `addMoves()` will take an array of such tuples.

 For example, consider the following NFA:

 ![NFA example](http://goo.gl/X6RWCC?gdriveurl)

 Starting from the automaton instantiated above, the one in the picture is constructed with the following code (the order of the instructions is not relevant):

-    automaton.addEpsilonMoveFromState(0, toState: 1)
 	automaton.addMoveFromState(1, forSymbol: "a", toState: 1)
-    automaton.addEpsilonMoveFromState(0, toState: 2)
-    automaton.addMoveFromState(2, forSymbol: "a", toState: 3)
-    automaton.addMoveFromState(3, forSymbol: "b", toState: 4)
-    automaton.addEpsilonMoveFromState(4, toState: 2)
+	automaton.addMoveFromState(0, forSymbol: nil, toState: 2)   // nil symbol: ε-move!
+	// Might as well have used automaton.addEpsilonMoveFromState(0, toState:2)
+	automaton.addMove((2, "a", 3))
+	automaton.addMoves([(3, "b", 4), (4, nil, 2)])

 After you've added new moves, you need to call the `initialize()` method before you can run the automaton, like so: